Zifeng-Ma/FUNDME/README.md

 ## Features

 ### Confidential Contributions
-Sponsor amounts are encrypted with FHE before hitting the chain.
+Sponsor amounts are encrypted inside a TEE before hitting the chain.
 Only the TEE oracle can decrypt them — contribution sizes are never exposed publicly.

 ### Live Leaderboards via TEE
 ![Campaign Detail](images/7.png)